CTF-Citadel/ctf-citadel.github.io/src/content/docs/doc/infra.md

 In this case, a team can deploy a now instance of this challenge.

 If all containers in said array are running, the deployment is healthy, therefore the team won't be able to deploy another instance of the challenge.

+## Local volume mount.
+As described in "Challenge creation" the volumes of the deployment can be accessed voa the CLI or a graphical browser.
+This allows admins to easily modify flags, make fixes or make adjustments.

+This would most likely conflict with a distributed (multi-node) deployment of the infra-middleware.

 ___

 Authors: Felix S.